Depression in Women

-Pregnancy has long been viewed as a period of well-being that protected women against psychiatric disorders.
+Pregnancy was once assumed to be a period of well-being that protected women against psychiatric disorders.
 But depression in women occurs almost as commonly in pregnant women as it does in those who are not pregnant.
 The factors which increase the risk of depression in women during pregnancy are:

 - A history of depression or PMDD

 - Age at time of pregnancy -- the younger you are, the higher the risk